fenago/gitlab-advanced/md/lab1_gitlab_runners.md

 1. **Important!** Make sure to create new project inside the group so that you can use the runner:
 ![](./images/29.png)

-2. Disable shared runners for all the projects that you create.
+2. Disable instance runners for all the projects that you create.
 Otherwise, gitlab will fail your pipeline and ask for account verification.

 3. On the left sidebar, select `Settings` > `CI/CD`.
 ![](./images/30.png)

-4. Expand `Runners` and disable shared runners for this project.
+4. Expand `Runners` and disable instance runners for this project.
 ![](./images/31.png)

 5. Scroll to `Group runners` and confirm one runner is available.